More Fighting Game Terminology

 And finally, she can finish this off with a super combo.

 This is a very general formula, of course.
 Some normals and specials won't cancel, and some supers require specific setups to confirm.
-There's also situations like Dragonball Fighter Z where combo construction looks like, uh... well, you saw the T.O.D. above, right?
-It gets wild over there.
+There's also situations like Dragonball Fighter Z where combo construction looks like, uh... well, keep an eye out for the TOD entry in the next article for a good example of how wild it gets over there.

 For a place where canceling gets real whacky take a look at Fighting EX Layer, where you can cancel a super into another super.